 One of the most important functions of any small business website is to focus on the inbound leads and capture as many as possible.
-Usually before purchasing a product people like to do an initial research and comparison, and may not be ready to buy immediately.
-This time should be utilized in acquiring their e-mail addresses so that you can keep them informed and gauge as to when they are ready to purchase.
+Usually before purchasing a product people like to do initial research and comparison, and may not be ready to buy immediately.
+This time should be utilized in acquiring their e-mail addresses so that you can keep them informed and gauge when they are ready to purchase.
 However, you should avoid being too persistent as this could annoy a potential customer.

 This may seem like the most obvious thing to do but small business website design companies tend to overlook this factor at times.
 Your phone number and e-mail address should be displayed prominently on the website and, if possible, at the top and bottom of every page.
 Create a ‘CONTACT’ page at the end which includes not just the contact numbers but email address, physical address of the company, and a map, along with directions to and hours of operation of your company.

 Whether you are designing your website on your own or hiring a small business website design company, your goal should be to create a website that reflects your brand.
 The first impression is the most important and will either attract or repel viewers.
 If you use any run-of-the-mill template and your website resembles thousands of others on the net, you will never be able to create an impact on the viewer’s mind.
 The homepage of any website is what will clinch the deal for you so ensure that this becomes the anchor for your entire site and is impressive enough to catch the viewer’s attention.

 Several small business web designs are unable to showcase their products effectively or show too many products and services on one page and clutter it.
 Remember that you only have the luxury of a few seconds to win or lose a potential customer.
 So make sure that the first impression is professional.
 If you are a company selling products online then the product photos, images, and descriptions should be crisp and appropriate.
 If you have a great website design but your products have not been displayed well, your customers will think twice before buying from you.

 Viewers get impatient if a site takes too much time to load.
 Ensure that your small business website design has the right server infrastructure and bandwidth to support it.
 A graphically intense design could eat into your loading time and put off prospective customers.
 Site load time can also be improved by picking up good hosts.

-Content: Last but not the least is the relevance of content on your small business website.
+Last but not least is the relevance of content on your small business website.
 This plays a major role in getting indexed by search engines.
 The more qualitative and quantitative your content, the easier it is for search engines to find and index your site.
-Poor or irrelevant content is also a game changer when it comes to attracting or putting off viewers.
+Poor or irrelevant content is also a game-changer when it comes to attracting or putting off viewers.
 Headlines are where you need to pay extra attention as this will decide the difference between a visitor leaving your site or continuing further to browse the rest.